rails/webpacker/docs/deployment.md

 * Creating an app on Heroku
 * Creating a Postgres database for the app (this is assuming that you're using Heroku Postgres for your app)
-* Adding the Heroku NodeJS and Ruby buildpacks for your app.
-This allows the `npm` or `yarn` executables to properly function when compiling your app - as well as Ruby.
+* Adding the Ruby buildpack to your app.
 * Pushing our code to Heroku and kicking off the deployment

+The `heroku/nodejs` buildpack is no longer required.

 ## Nginx